justinmoon/zmp/plan_v1.md

 4. **CI workflow**
    - Update `.github/workflows/ui-tests.yml` to run the new script in a matrix:
-     - `scripts/test-e2e.sh --mode host --with-ui`
+- `scripts/test-e2e.sh --mode host`
-     - `scripts/test-e2e.sh --mode native --with-ui`
+- `scripts/test-e2e.sh --mode native`
    - Ensure `APPIUM_HOME` and Bun dependencies work in the GitHub Action environment.

 5. **Docs**